 Goulash in Prague; Pierogies in Poland; Currywurst in Berlin; Tarte-flambée in Strasbourg.
 Don’t be afraid to step out of your comfort zone, food-wise.
 The food in Europe is delicious and incredibly diverse and much better than American food, in my opinion.

 My advice: Stay with Airbnb.
 While there are some horror stories, I’m a firm believer in the good of people and well-researched hosts.
 For example, I wouldn’t stay in a place with zero reviews, at least as a female traveler at this point in my life.
-However, my numerous Airbnb experiences have all been positive and have provided for local advice and interesting conversation with longtime residents.
+However, my numerous Airbnb experiences have all been positive and have provided for local advice and interesting conversations with longtime residents.
 Click here for $40 in travel credit when you sign up for Airbnb!

 Live like a local